 In addition to heavy lifting, any activity that puts excessive strain on the muscles and ligaments in the lower back can cause an injury.
 Sports such as football and golf can lead to back spasms because they demand that the back turn suddenly and repeatedly.

-Your back muscles may be more vulnerable if you have weak abdominal muscles, as they help support the back.
+Your back muscles may be more vulnerable if you have weak abdominal muscles, which help support the back.
 Weak or stiff muscles in the back itself can be injured more easily than muscles that are stronger and more limber.

-Back spasms may occur if you have arthritis or a ruptured disk in your spine.
+Back spasms may occur if you have arthritis or a ruptured disc in your spine.
 Arthritis in the lower back can put pressure on the spinal cord, which may cause pain in the back and the legs.
-A ruptured or bulging disk in the vertebrae may also pressure a nerve, which can result in back pain.
+A ruptured or bulging disc in the vertebrae may also pressure a nerve and result in back pain.

-Your doctor may order an X-ray to look for signs of arthritis or bone fracture.
-Magnetic resonance imaging (MRI) or computerized tomography (CT) may also be in order for a better look at the muscles and other soft tissue.
-An MRI or CT scan can also help identify possible problems with the disks or with blood supply to the affected area.
+They may also order an MRI or CT scan to gain a better look at the muscles and other soft tissues.
+These scans can also help identify possible problems with the discs or with blood supply to the affected area.